micheldore/tweedekamer/README.md

 Using this package you can download Dutch parliament debates and subtitles.
 It is based on the website <https://debatgemist.tweedekamer.nl>.
 This package is not affiliated with the Dutch parliament.
 It is not allowed to use this package for commercial purposes.

- This package is still in beta, so expect bugs and missing features.
+ This package is no longer in beta, but you still might expect bugs and missing features as the testing library is not finished.

 ## Installation